hvperdrive/wcm-proxy-helper/README.md

 ## responseModifier

-`ProxyHelper.responseModifier(globPattern, modifierFn);`
+`ProxyHelper.responseModifier(regexPattern, modifierFn);`

-### globPattern
+### Regex pattern

-The modifier function will only be called if the pattern matched with the request url using [minimatch](https://github.com/isaacs/minimatch).
+The modifier function will only be called if the pattern matched with the request url using regex

 The value of the request url will the path after the proxy prefix. <br>
 This means that the request `http://someServerurl.com/proxy/content?slug=home&lang=nl` will generate the following request url `/content?slug=home&lang=nl`.